brewersey/sagas/README.md

-These notebooks contain the code used to identify the authors of unknown sagas.
+These notebooks contain the code used to identify the authors of unknown sagas (https://brewersey.github.io/).
 The saga text were acquired from:

 http://www.sagadb.org/index_az